clayoster/ip-tools/README.md

   * Provides the current epoch time
 * headers.example.com
   * Outputs the headers that were received with the request
-  * Must be enabled by setting an environment variable of ENABLE_PROXY_HEADERS=true
+  * Must be enabled by setting an environment variable of ENABLE_HEADERS=true
     * If the application is facing the internet, this can expose sensitive information
 * proxy-headers.example.com
   * Outputs the proxy headers that were received with the request
-  * Must be enabled by setting an environment variable of ENABLE_PROXY_HEADERS=true
+  * Must be enabled by setting an environment variable of ENABLE_HEADERS=true
     * If the application is facing the internet, this can expose sensitive information
 * ptr.example.com
   * Outputs the PTR record for the IP address of the requester